 \section{Case Studies}

-We test the proposed methodology in two case studies.\footnote{The input data and implementation for both case studies are available online at \url{https://github.com/greg-neustroev/blended-rep-periods}.}

-The first case study is a GEP problem based on information from the TYNDP 2022 \cite{tyndp}.
-This case study is designed to be simple.
-It only includes the electricity sector, allowing for investments in renewable energy from a greenfield approach.
+We test the proposed methodology in two case studies.\footnote{The input data and implementation for both case studies are available online at \url{https://github.com/greg-neustroev/blended-rep-periods}.} The first case study is a GEP problem based on information from the TYNDP 2022 \cite{tyndp}.
+This stylized case study allows for investments in renewable energy from greenfield setting.
 For the sake of simplicity, this case study includes ramping constraints but no storage and conversion technologies.

-The second case study is based on information from the TYNDP, but from the 2024 study; in this case, we include hydrogen demand for each node, which can be met through electrolyzers that convert electricity into hydrogen or through steam methane reforming.
+The second case study is also based on information from the TYNDP, but from the 2024 study; in this case, we include hydrogen demand for each node, which can be met through electrolyzers that convert electricity into hydrogen or through steam methane reforming.
 Unlike the GEP case study, this analysis excludes ramping constraints and investment decisions, with all capacities predetermined.
 It includes both short-term and seasonal storage options, such as batteries and pumped hydro storage, and models hydropower plants, reservoirs, and inflows in each country.
 This approach highlights the importance of seasonal behavior, particularly in the Nordic countries.

-\subsection{Experiments setup}
+\subsection{Experiments Setup}